epiverse-trace/howto/.github/SUPPORT.md

 If you haven't heard of or used reprex before, you're in for a treat!
 Seriously, reprex will make all of your R-question-asking endeavors easier (which is a pretty insane ROI for the five to ten minutes it'll take you to learn what it's all about).
 For additional reprex pointers, check out the [Get help!](https://www.tidyverse.org/help/) section of the tidyverse site.
+You can also check out the [How to make a reproducible R code example](https://community.appliedepi.org/t/how-to-make-a-reproducible-r-code-example/167/1) of the AppliedEpi community site.

 ## Where to ask?

 Armed with your reprex, the next step is to figure out [where to ask](https://www.tidyverse.org/help/#where-to-ask).

-*   If it's a question: start with [community.rstudio.com](https://community.rstudio.com/), and/or StackOverflow.
+*   If it's a question: start with [the GitHub Discussions](https://github.com/epiverse-trace/howto/discussions), and/or [community.appliedepi.org](https://community.appliedepi.org/).
 There are more people there to answer questions.

 *   If it's a bug: you're in the right place, [file an issue](https://github.com/epiverse-trace/howto/issues/new).